Trentonom0r3/SoundBuddy-Studio/README.md

 1. Download the ZXP file from the most recent release.
 2. Install the ZXP file using [ZXPInstaller](https://aescripts.com/learn/zxp-installer/).

+### After Initial Install ###

+1. Navigate to the folder placed in the extensions directory; `C:\Program Files (x86)\Common Files\Adobe\CEP\extensions\SoundBuddy Studio`.
+2. Within the `python` folder, execute the `run.bat` file.
+This will set up dependencies.
+This may take a few moments.
+  - Once the terminal has finished running, you may close the terminal, and use the extension as normal!

 ## 🚀 Usage 🚀

 ### 🎛️ Isolation Options Picker 🎛️